buildbot/buildbot/master/docs/developer/master-slave.rst

 ``mode``

-    Acess mode for the new file.
+    Access mode for the new file.

 The reader object's ``read(maxsize)`` method will be called with a maximum size, which will return no more than that number of bytes as a bytestring.
 At